shashikant-sk/admin-panel/README.md

-# admin-panel
+#shashaikant.com portfolio
-this is a admin panel , by using html , css &amp; javascript
+in this portfolio language i use html , css , javascript , php for backend